maximedaniel/SEDYL/README.md

-# Shifting the Energy Demand of Your Laptop (SEDYL)
+# SESYL : Shift Energy Supply with Your Laptop

-Tool for simulating the shift of laptop battery charges, given:
-- the laptop configuration
-- the usage of the laptop
-- the energy mix of the local electrical network
+A tools that helps you understand how you can reduce environnemental impact by (un)plugging your laptop according to the supply of renewable energy.